Exponential Lower Bounds for Polytopes in Combinatorial Optimization: Strong Lower Bounds on Extension Complexity

 Let $K_n = (V_n,E_n)$ denote the $n$-vertex complete graph.
 For a set $X$ of vertices of $K_n$, we let $\delta(X)$ denote the set of edges of $K_n$ with one endpoint in $X$ and the other in its complement $\bar{X}$.
 This set $\delta(X)$ is known as the \emph{cut} defined by $X$.
 For a subset $F$ of edges of $K_n$, we let $\chi^{F} \in \mathbb{R}^{E_n}$ denote the \emph{characteristic vector} of $F$, with $\chi^F_e = 1$ if $e \in F$ and $\chi^F_e = 0$ otherwise.
 The \emph{cut polytope} $\CUT(n)$ is defined as the convex hull of the characteristic vectors of all cuts in the complete graph $K_n = (V_n,E_n)$.
 That is,

 We will not deal with the cut polytopes directly, but rather with 0/1-polytopes that are linearly isomorphic to them.
+Two polytopes are called \emph{linearly isomorphic} if one can be obtained from the other by applying an invertible linear map.
+It is easy to check that if $P_1$ and $P_2$ are linearly isomorphic then they have same number of vertices and facets.
+Furthermore, any extended formulation for one can be converted to an extended formulation of the other using the same transformation.
+So any bound on the extension complexity of one polytope applies to any other polytope that is linearly isomorphic to it.
 The \emph{correlation polytope} (or \emph{Boolean quadric polytope}) $\COR(n)$ is defined as the convex hull of all the rank-$1$ binary symmetric matrices of size $n \times n$.
 In other words,

 We use the following known result:

 \begin{thm}[\cite{DeSimone90}] For all $n$, $\COR(n)$ is linearly isomorphic to $\CUT(n+1)$. \end{thm}